Quantcast

 Dan is an associate solicitor in the human rights department, working as part of Merry Varney’s team.

-Dan does a wide range of work, primarily in the context of mental health and social care and gambling harms.
-This includes representing bereaved families at inquests, acting for claimants in human rights and discrimination claims and in actions for judicial review, and representing individuals who lack capacity in Court of Protection proceedings.
+Dan does a wide range of work, primarily in the context of mental health, social care and gambling harms.
+This includes representing bereaved families at inquests, acting for claimants in human rights and negligence claims and representing clients in judicial review proceedings or in applications for an inquest to be held under section 13 of the Coroners Act 1988.

 What our clients say